 A good option for border crossings is the FAST card (Free and Secure Trade program).
 The FAST card is a commercial clearance program for known low-risk shipments entering the United States from Canada or Mexico.
 The program allows for quicker processing for carriers with background checks and meet the FAST requirements.

 Time to hook up your trailer and hit the road!

 The open road is calling and now that you are fully licensed to drive Class AZ vehicles, it is time to start looking for work.

 Employers are looking for drivers with a solid training background and a great skill set.
-With your mandatory training you will be well suited for work in the trucking industry making work easier to find.
+Your training as a truck driver will help you stand out when applying for trucking jobs across Ontario.